 Step 3b.
 Restore iPhone Using a Backup on a Computer

-Now that you’ve successfully removed the virus, remember these two simple, but crucial, tips to help keep your iPhone virus-free for good:
+Now that you’ve successfully removed the virus, remember these simple but crucial tips to help keep your iPhone virus-free!

 Apple created the iPhone with restrictions that prevent apps from operating outside a confined virtual space.
-Jailbreaking your device, however, will disable these security measures and grant apps—including infected ones—access to the entire operating system, thus potentially damaging the device.
+Jailbreaking your device, however, will disable these security measures and grant apps – including infected ones – access to the entire operating system, thus potentially damaging the device.
 So, as tempting as it might be, just say no to jailbreaking your iPhone.
+It’s just begging for some kind of iPhone virus to affect it.

 Whenever Apple drops a new iOS update, ensure you install it as soon as possible as the updates often include fixes for bugs, security breaches, and more.
 To find out if you are running the most up-to-date iOS version, go to Settings > General > Software Update > Download and Install as needed.

 You’ve restarted your device, cleared your browsing data, wiped your iPhone’s slate clean, and restored a backup version.
 But, no matter what you’ve tried, your phone is still acting buggy.
-Don’t worry—not all digital hope is lost.
+Don’t worry – there’s another option.

-Trade in your glitchy iPhone to GadgetGone.
+Trade in your flawed device to GadgetGone!
 We will buy your device for top dollar, guaranteed.
-It’s quick and easy, and it’ll put cash (and a new, virus-free iPhone) in your pocket in no time.
+It’s quick and easy, and it’ll put cash (and a new device without that iPhone virus) in your pocket in no time.

 Our no-obligation quotes are simple, fast, hassle-free.